 Evening meals and hot drinks will be supplied by Yamnuska.
-Breakfasts, lunches and trail snacks are NOT included but can be purchased with the full backcountry food package.
+Breakfasts, lunches, and trail snacks are NOT included but can be purchased with the full backcountry food package.
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
 As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
-For vegan, gluten free, lactose free, soy free, nut free or any similar type of single restriction menu requests there will be a $15/day surcharge.
-For a diet requiring any 2 restrictions a $25/day surcharge will apply.
-For any 3 restrictions a $30/day surcharge will apply.
-Vegetarian meals will not be surcharged.
+For vegan, gluten-free, lactose-free, soy-free, nut-free, or any similar type of single restriction menu requests, there will be a surcharge.
+For a diet requiring any 2 or more restrictions, an additional surcharge will apply.
 For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.

 The following personal technical gear is available upon request.
 Please feel free to bring your own equipment:

 - Ice tools